MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 * `OpenURL` action with the stage deeplink.
 It opens the stage with the URL.

-###  OpenURL action which opens the url in a browser
+###  OpenURL action which opens the URL in a browser

 #### Schema